CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

    - Metadata is also encrypted for complete privacy

 2. **Secure Storage**:
-   - Encrypted bundles are stored on Capgo's global CDN
+   - Encrypted bundles are stored on CodePushGo's global CDN
    - No plain text data ever touches our servers
    - Even in case of server breach, data remains secure